atikulhaider/yith-essential-kit-for-woocommerce-1/README.txt

 You can get additional features of the plugins installed with the premium version of each of them, that you can get by clicking the button "Premium version" and that takes you to yithemes.com where you can purchase them and discover other products and offers from YITH.

-= Installation =

-Once you have installed the plugin, you just need to activate the plugin in order to enable it.

-= Configuration =

-YITH Essential Kit for WooCommerce #1 will add a new submenu called "YITH Essential Kit for WooCommerce #1" under "YIT Plugins" menu.
-Here you are able to activate/deactivate all the plugins within.

 == Installation ==

 1. Unzip the downloaded zip file.
 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
 3. Activate `YITH Essential Kit for WooCommerce #1` from Plugins page

+= Configuration =

+YITH Essential Kit for WooCommerce #1 will add a new submenu called "YITH Essential Kit for WooCommerce #1" under "YIT Plugins" menu.
+Here you are able to activate/deactivate all the plugins within.

 == Changelog ==